department-of-veterans-affairs/vets-website/va-gov/pages/health-care/index.md

     links:
     - url: "/disability/"
       title: <b>Disability Compensation (Pay)</b>
-      description: Find out how to file a claim for disability compensation and manage your disability benefits.
+      description: Learn how to file a claim for disability compensation and manage your disability benefits.
     - url: "/life-insurance/"
       title: <b>Life Insurance</b>
       description: Explore your life insurance options and find out how to apply as a Servicemember, Veteran, or family member.
     - url: "#"
-      title: <b>Aid and Attendance or Household Allowance</b>
+      title: <b>Aid and Attendance Benefits and Housebound Allowance</b>
       description: Find out if you can get increased pension pay as a Veteran or surviving spouse who has disabilities.
     - url: "/burials/"
       title: <b>Burials and Memorials</b>